-\paragraph{Reporting Matching Bounds results.} Lastly, there might be concerns on how to report and interpret Matching Bounds in conjunction with other common statistics.
+\paragraph{We should report Matching Bounds results (along with our conventional results).} Lastly, there might be concerns on how to report and interpret Matching Bounds in conjunction with other common statistics.
 Matching Bounds can be reported alongside other common statistics of the desired treatment effect estimate.
 Overall, Matching Bounds should be used as a robustness check on existing matching results, in conjunction with theoretically driven justification of the choices of match quality metrics and values.